 These strategies must be designed with the end-goal in mind, leverage an organisation’s data assets and become adopted by the culture to sustain a competitive advantage.
 If not, your next data initiative may join the 85% that fail.

-If you missed our posts on the Data Maturity Ladder, you can find them here.
+If you missed our post on the Data Maturity Ladder, you can find it here.